aevitas/flakeid/README.md

 thread and process ID respectively, as the combination of these two provide sufficient uniqueness, and they are the closest we can get to the original specification within the .NET ecosystem.

-The Increment component is a monotonically incrementing number, which is incremented every time a snowflake is generated.
-This is in contrast with some other flake-ish implementations, which only increment the counter any time a snowflake is generated twice at the exact same instant in time.

-We have opted to increment every time an ID is generated, rather than when two or more IDs are generated at the exact same millisecond.
-The reasoning behind this is that it's vastly simpler - we can avoid locking altogether - and thus, more performant.
-It is also closer to Discord's implementation, which was referenced when designing this library.

 # Epoch

 The timestamp component is a delta from a predefined instant in time, this instant is known as the **epoch**.